-Subject: A school of snappers faces the very light current in Mauritius.
-Those who watch carefully can distinguish two different species; the Bluestripe Snapper (Lutjanus kasmira) with a dark band in between its eye and snout and the Bengal Snapper (Lutjanus bengalensis) who is completely white from its lowest horizontal stripe down.
-Different species that look-a-like regarding colour and markings often congregate in big schools.
+A school of snappers is facing a very light current in Mauritius.
+By watching carefully, one can distinguish two different species; the Bluestripe Snapper (Lutjanus kasmira) with a dark band between its eye and snout, and the Bengal Snapper (Lutjanus bengalensis) who is completely white from its lowest horizontal stripe down.

-Technique: Big objects like in this case schooling fish are always difficult to illuminate completely with standard video lights.
-The use of an orange filter as an alternative is to be considered in certain circumstances.
-In post-production the yellow of the snappers and the blue of the ocean were a bit saturated in order to make the image more vibrant.
+In post-production, the yellow of the snappers and the blue of the ocean were a bit saturated to make the image more vibrant.

 Unlock the power of marine wildlife videography and unleash your inner filmmaker with our online Marine Wildlife Videography course!